rmosolgo/graphql-ruby/guides/fields/introduction.md

 - Trying to call a method on the underlying object; _OR_
 - If the underlying object is a `Hash`, lookup a key in that hash.
-- An optional `:fallback_value` can be supplied that will return a default value if the above fail or return `nil`.
+- An optional `:fallback_value` can be supplied that will define a default value if the above fail or return `nil`.

 The method name or hash key corresponds to the field name, so in this example: